-part 1.
-The biggested and as much as 60% of running injuries is thought to be due to training errorsontiniuing on from
+Continiuing on from part 1.
+The biggested and as much as 60% of running injuries is thought to be due to training errors

 The most common being a sudden increase in training or excessive mileage.
 Experience also plays a role with experienced runners reporting more foot injuries compared to inexperienced runners reporting more knee and hamstring injuries.
 Individual training programmes are highly recommended to prevent injury as every runner is different and will respond differently to any given programme or exercise.